Team USA to wear Navy blazers, stripes and flag scarves in Tokyo

 Team USA organizers wanted the athletes to “feel red, white and blue” at the world’s coming out party, Lauren told the AP ahead of the formal unveiling.

 The sentiment comes amid growing concern over the spread of COVID just days before the Games open July 23.
-The Paralympics are set to begin Aug.
-24.
+The Paralympics are set to begin on August 24.

 “They wanted products that were completely sustainable, completely future-oriented and completely about innovation,” Lauren said via Zoom.